bbuback/NextGenDNS-111/docs/class2/class2.rst

-Class 2 - Advanced GSLB
+Class 2 - Next Generation DNS Services
 ======================================================

 The lab environment consists of a Lan of workstations in a remote location with internal DNS servers behind an F5 firewall.